A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Introduction

 As it is well known, for many cases of interest (e.g. $ka\gg 1$, being $k$ the wave number and $a$ a typical longitudinal dimension of the scatterer) computation of spheroidal wave functions requires precision beyond the one provided by hardware floating point numbers \cite{VanBuren02}(currently 64 bits in the consumer market).
 In fact, the AGD code implements floating point arbitrary precision through the use of a specialized C++ library.
 The Julia language is a relatively new free programming language with some features that make it especially attractive for the implementation of the spheroidal wave function related code, that is the possibility of having floating point arbitrary precision arithmetic and algebra, both features built in {\it right out of the box}.
 On the other hand, its calculation speed compared to other high-level equivalent computational environments constitutes a very advantageous feature.

 This paper is structured as follows.
 In Section \ref{solucion_exacta} the analytical exact solution is rederived.
-Basically, it is a refurbished derivation that closely follows the previous work by Yeh \cite{yeh1964} but contemplating both cases, prolate and oblate, and correcting some minor typos.
+Basically, it is a refurbished derivation that closely follows the previous work by Yeh \cite{yeh1964} but contemplating both cases, prolate/oblate spheroids, and correcting some minor typos.
 This section provides the basis for subsequent formulation and establishes the nomenclature that is used in the whole article.
-Section \ref{algoritmo} is the core of the work, namely, the algorithmic procedure of the coefficient's calculation.
-Section \ref{num_res} shows far-field patterns in the limiting cases when the liquid solution tends to the Dirichlet and Neumann solution and when the spheroid tends to sphere.
-Computations of near-field are also carried out.
-On the other hand, a comparison with previous published results is made.
-In Section \ref{sintaxis}, the computational implementation of the numerical solution under the Julia idiosincracy is described as well as a brief explanation on the sintaxis of the presented computational code is given.
+Section \ref{algoritmo} explains the algorithmic procedure of the coefficient's calculation.
+In Section \ref{num_res} it is verified that results derived from the numerical implemented solution agree with well known limit cases, namely, the penetrable spheroid behaves like the impenetrable ones (Dirichlet and Neumann conditions) and from the geometrical viewpoint, when the spheroid tends to the sphere.
+Computations of near-field are also included as well as a comparison with previous published results.
+Section \ref{applications} exposes results of interest for some applications in acoustical oceanography, mainly in fisherires acoustics.
+In the illustrated examples the numerical implementation allows for extending the applicability ranges of previously published results \cite{jechetal2015,okumura2003acoustic}.

+In Section \ref{sintaxis}, the computational implementation of the numerical solution under the Julia idiosyncrasy is described as well as a brief explanation on the sintaxis of the presented computational code is given.
 Finally, the conclusions of the work are summarized in Section \ref{conclusions}.